Calopogon tuberosus (L.) Britton, Sterns & Poggenb.

 Family - Orchidaceae

-Stems - From an undivided corm.
-Stems to +/-65cm tall, erect, herbaceous, terete, green, glabrous, simple, single from the base.
+Stems - Erect, to 60 cm, terete, green, glabrous, simple, single from the base.

 Leaves - One well developed leaf per stem.
 Other leaves reduced and scale-like.
-Large leaf linear, acute, entire, +/-20cm long, 1cm broad, glabrous, sheathing at the base, with expressed veins below which create a somewhat pleated appearance.
+Large leaf linear-lanceolate, acute, entire, to 20 cm long, 1 cm broad, glabrous, sheathing at the base, with expressed veins below which create a somewhat pleated appearance.

-Inflorescence - Terminal raceme to +20cm tall (long).
+Inflorescence - Terminal raceme to 20 cm, with 3-10 flowers opening sequentially.
 Axis slightly zig-zag, glabrous.
 Each flower subtended by a subulate scale.
-Scales acute, to +/-5mm long.
-Flower sessile.
+Scales acute, to 5 mm long.
+Flowers sessile.

 Flowering - June - July.